Winter Linseed Agronomy and Varieties

 Winter linseed needs a firm seed bed which means that min-till or direct drilling are ideal

 There are a range of varieties to suit each particular soil type and situation.
-Varieties for 2016 harvest include Alpaga, Angora, Sideral and Volga
+Varieties for 2020 harvest include Alpaga, Sideral and Volga

 Typically 30 to 35 kg/ha depending on variety.
 The aim is to sow approximately 425 seeds/ m2

-Drilling date is late August - through September - after you have drilled your Rape, but before you drill wheat
+Drilling date is from early September through to early October, depending on your location ie after you have drilled your Rape, but before you drill wheat

 Drill into moisture at 2cm - 3cm depth